 FastStone Image Viewer

-FastStone is my favorite free software for transferring photos and working with folders.
+FastStone is my favorite free photo management software.
+I use it often for transferring photos and working with folders.
 It has some nice cropping and photo editing tools but the lack of metadata editing support, limits its functionality.

 Con: No metadata editing support.
 No face recognition and no geotagging.
 Basic photo editing only.